123456789_123456789_123456789_123456789_123456789_

 Attribute Methods

-The ::ActiveModel::AttributeMethods module can add custom prefixes and suffixes on methods of a class.
-It is used by defining the prefixes and suffixes and which methods on the object will use them.
+::ActiveModel::AttributeMethods provides a way to define methods dynamically for attributes of a model.
+This module is particularly useful to simplify attribute access and manipulation, and it can add custom prefixes and suffixes to the methods of a class.
+You can define the prefixes and suffixes and which methods on the object will use them as follows:

 class Person